muratk3n/thirdwave/en/README.md

 I dont like these funky math tricks around carbon consumption.
 I fly on a polluting plane, but plant a tree, voila I am net zero emission.
 This is a hard to manage process.
 Actors will cheat, regulation will be hard.
-We need to kill this thing at the source.
+We need to kill emissions at the source.
 Make flying green, then there is no need to balance anything anywhere.

 ---